Keto Chocolate Chia Pudding (Vegan and Sugar-Free)

 In fact, just 3 tablespoons of chia seeds have 233 mg of calcium, almost as much as a glass of milk (299 mg)!

 And it's super filling.
 And these are just the nutritional basics of chia.
-Believe me when I tell you that chia has been underrated over the last twenty-five years.
+Believe me when I tell you that chia has been underrated for the last twenty-five years.

 No longer is chia the focus of late-night commercials for goofy house plants (think ch-ch-ch-ch-ch-……..I better not finish that because on this bag of ground chia, it says that lawyers have said not to finish the song, so I won't either!)